Connect Azure Database for PostgreSQL Flexible Server with the private access connectivity method

 In the Basics tab, under Project details, make sure the correct subscription is selected and then choose to Create new resource group.
 Type myResourceGroup for the name.

 Under Instance details, type myVM for the Virtual machine name, and choose the same Region as your database server.

 For SSH public key source, leave the default of Generate new key pair, and then type myKey for the Key pair name.

 Under Inbound port rules > Public inbound ports, choose Allow selected ports and then select SSH (22) and HTTP (80) from the drop-down.

-Select Networking page to configure the virtual network.
+Select the Networking page to configure the virtual network.
 For the virtual network, choose the vnetenvironment1 created for the database server.

 Select Manage subnet configuration to create a new subnet for the server.

 Add the new subnet for the virtual machine.